AlessioGr/NotQuests/README.md

 I created it for my own server, mc.notnot.pro and planned to keep it private.
 However, I don't have enough time to maintain it myself, so I just made it public.

 You can find the releases here: https://github.com/AlessioGr/NotQuests/releases.
-A MySQL database connection is required and needs to be specified in the general.yml in order for the plugin to work.
+A MySQL database connection is recommended and can be specified in the general.yml.
+Otherwise, SQLite will be used.

 **Images**